The Foundation of Organizational Growth Happens Along the S Curve of Business

-A V-Shaped team member is someone who is specialized in one area but is still knowledgeable in other areas of the business.
-V-Shaped team members roles overlap with others, enabling them to talk the same language about critical tasks driving transformation initiatives.
+A V-Shaped team member is someone who specializes in one area but is still knowledgeable in other areas of the business.
+V-Shaped team members’ roles overlap with the roles of others, enabling them to speak the same language about critical tasks driving transformation initiatives.

-For V-Shaped teams to exist, democratized knowledge sharing and dissemination must occur.
-Google is a perfect example of facilitating robust V-Shaped teams.
-In their training program, known as the g2g training program (Googler-to-Googler), 80% of all tracked training gets run through an employee-to-employee network.
-The program serves up first-hand knowledge and know-how from experts in different fields before getting passed from employee to employee.
-In essence, the program relies on the employee’s ability to share learned knowledge among their colleagues.
-In this format, people are not only learning but also teaching, which enables them to review and solidify their knowledge.
-The structure encourages an environment of knowledge democratization that suppresses the impulse to store critical information in silos.
-What’s not surprising (based on our experience) is the vesting throughout the organization as a result of “peer to peer” interactions which continually pushes innovation forward.
+For V-Shaped teams to exist, democratized knowledge-sharing must occur.
+Google’s training program is a perfect example of facilitating robust V-Shaped teams.
+In their program, known as the g2g training program (Googler-to-Googler), 80% of all tracked training is conducted through an employee-to-employee network.
+The program serves up first-hand knowledge and know-how from experts in different fields.
+That knowledge is then passed from employee to employee.
+In essence, the program relies on employees’ ability to share learned knowledge among their colleagues.
+In this format, people not only learn but also teach, which enables them to review and solidify their knowledge.
+This structure encourages an environment of knowledge democratization that suppresses the impulse to store critical information in silos.
+What’s not surprising (based on our experience) is that vesting throughout the organization as a result of “peer-to-peer” interactions continually pushes innovation forward.

 “Your own employees are perhaps the most qualified instructors available to you.” – Google

-The role of the managers in establishing a healthy team culture for group employee learning is immense.
-Google set up the willingness to share with its g2g program.
-Along with that willingness were mechanisms in place to disseminate the knowledge, which required teams to learn how to speak the same language.
-A culture of knowledge sharing, leveling up and information dissemination is one that allows for a healthy, vested workforce who are all rowing in unison towards a common goal.
+The role of managers in establishing a healthy team culture for group employee learning is immense.
+With its g2g program, Google created a “willingness to share” atmosphere.
+They paired it with mechanisms to disseminate that knowledge, which required teams to learn how to speak the same language.
+A culture of knowledge sharing, leveling up and information dissemination allows for a healthy, vested workforce who are all rowing in unison towards a common goal.

 The benefits of V-Shaped team members are evident when compared to T-Shaped team members.

-T-Shaped employees are hyper-specialized in their area which makes it difficult to share knowledge from one department to the other.
-This lack of ability to share insights creates a distinct gap in discussions.
+T-Shaped employees are hyper-specialized in their area which makes it difficult to share knowledge between departments.
+This lack of insight shareability creates a distinct gap in discussions.

-Consider an example of a team discussing a data loop and putting together a python script.
-It might look something like this.
+For example, consider a team discussing a data loop and putting together a python script.
+It might look something like this:

-The idea of performing this type of data analysis and the impact it could have would go over the head of a T-Shaped team member.
-However, across a V-Shaped team, the rudimentary data analysis performed in the above could be understood, disseminated, and achieved by a basic level user.
-More importantly, a V-shaped employee would be able to understand the work that would go into the following big picture objectives displayed above:
+The idea of performing this type of data analysis as well as understanding the impact it could have would go over the head of a T-Shaped team member.
+However, across a V-Shaped team, a basic level user could perform, understand and disseminate the rudimentary data analysis performed in the above example.
+More importantly, a V-shaped employee would be able to understand the work that would go into the following big picture objectives:

-- Harvesting insights, identifying integrity deficiencies and expansion opportunities.
+- To harvest insights, identifying integrity deficiencies and expansion opportunities

-This level of comprehension is critical for an organization to pass along knowledge, context and ultimately for the innovative capacity of the team to be realized across the organization.
-A broad, deep and diverse informational ecosystem will ultimately dictate the organizations who can cultivate and extract the most value or predictive power out of their data, disseminate relevant insights, and eventually navigate rapid changing business environments.
+This level of comprehension is critical for an organization to pass along knowledge and context and, ultimately for the innovative capacity of the team to be realized across the organization.
+A broad, deep and diverse informational ecosystem will ultimately dictate which organizations can cultivate and extract the most value or predictive power out of their data, disseminate relevant insights and eventually navigate rapid changing business environments.

 Take data acquisition as a prime example.
-Without a holistic approach to the gathering process, organizations risk data becoming left in silos or incomplete.
-The risk of a biased analysis is even higher because there’s less variety or diversity.
-The more diverse your data are the fuller the picture of analysis and the more predictive power it possesses.
+Without a holistic approach to the gathering process, organizations risk data leaving data in silos or collecting incomplete data sets.
+The risk of biased analysis is even higher because there’s less variety or diversity.
+The more diverse your data, the fuller the picture of analysis is and the more predictive power it possesses.

 To illustrate the importance of data diversity, let’s use a theoretical case study.
-Say finance is performing data analysis on a given set of existing customers and exclusively using finance-specific information such as current balance, credit score and payment methods.
+A finance department is performing data analysis on a given set of existing customers using only finance-specific information such as current balance, credit score and payment methods.
 The analysis and insights available from that dataset are very limited.
-However, if the same analysis was augmented by information specific to the services department, such as tenure, contract type, or usage, the report would gain context.
-Further, adding sales and marketing information, such as sales cycle, initial deal size, campaign, source, channel, and more would allow for a broader perspective.
+However, if the same analysis was augmented by information specific to the services department — such as tenure, contract type or usage — the report would gain context.
+Further, adding sales and marketing information, such as sales cycle, initial deal size, campaign, source, channel and more would allow for a broader perspective.

 Looking at this image, you can see the instant depth added when you take a holistic approach to acquiring data.
-Beyond having diverse data sets available, it’s imperative to make this information accessible via a democratized digital infrastructure.
-That accessibility stems from an equally important alignment throughout the processes and people to achieve more effective collaboration, corroboration, documentation, and usage of the data analysis.
-For example, when insights are gleaned and specific preparatory work is done to a given set of data of features (fields), that information should be documented and shared to guide the next individual who is performing a separate analysis.
-In keeping data accessible across the organization in this fashion, you increase the economic value of the data you have available and exponentially grow its impact on the organization.
+Once you have collected diverse data sets, it’s imperative to make this information accessible via a democratized digital infrastructure.
+That accessibility is the result of properly aligning the processes and people so that the analyzed data can be more effectively corroborated, documented and utilized.
+For example, when insights are gleaned from and specific preparatory work done to a given set of data of features (fields), that information should be documented and shared to guide the next individual who is performing a separate analysis.
+By keeping data accessible across the organization in this fashion, you increase the economic value of available data and exponentially grow its impact on the organization.